denoland/std/dotenv/README.md

   Defaults to ".env.example".
 - `defaultsPath?: string | URL`: the path or url to the .env.defaults file.
   Defaults to ".env.defaults".
+- `allowEmptyValues?: boolean`: set to `true` to allow variables with an empty value.

 ## Auto loading